aishamehmood23/Somatic_Variant_Calling_Mutect2/README.md

 -	**Purpose:** Used as a control for somatic variant calling to distinguish somatic mutations from germline variants
 -	**Sequencing Platform:** Illumina NovaSeq 6000
 -	**Read Length:** Paired-end 150bp

+## Workflow
+The project follows a step-by-step process:
+### **1. Pre-processing**
+The raw sequencing reads are processed through several steps to ensure data quality and proper alignment before variant calling.

+- **Quality Control using FastQC**
+  The raw sequencing reads (*FASTQ files*) are assessed for quality metrics such as base quality scores, GC content, adapter contamination, and sequence duplication levels.
+This step helps to identify any issues in the data before proceeding.

+- **Alignment using BWA-MEM**
+  The high-quality reads are aligned to the reference genome (hg38) using the **BWA-MEM** algorithm.
+This step maps the sequencing reads to their corresponding genomic locations, producing a **SAM file** (Sequence Alignment/Map).

+- **Mark Duplicates and Sort using GATK**
+  Duplicate reads, which may have arisen from PCR amplification during library preparation, are identified and flagged using **GATK MarkDuplicates**.
+Sorting the reads ensure they are arranged in genomic order, improving processing efficiency in downstream analyses.

+- **Base Quality Recalibration (BQSR) using GATK**
+  Systematic errors in base quality scores introduced by sequencing instruments are corrected using **GATK BaseRecalibrator**.
+This step relies on known variation databases ( **dbSNP**) to refine quality scores, increasing variant calling accuracy.

+- **Collect Alignment & Insert Size Metrics using GATK**
+  Alignment statistics, such as read mapping percentages, coverage depth, and insert size distribution, are gathered using **GATK CollectAlignmentSummaryMetrics** and **CollectInsertSizeMetrics**.
+These metrics provide insights into sequencing performance and alignment quality.